 - Delivery deadline, i.e. one hour, 24 hours, two days, one week

 Keep the person in your contact list for additional voice-over projects down the line, or even to ask then for other voice talent recommendations if you or others in your company need a different sounding or type of voice for upcoming projects.
-That way you can refrain from ever moving on to Step 6: starting the search process all over again.
+That way you can refrain from ever moving on to Step 6, which is to start the search process all over again.